 It is spread through contact with a syphilis sore, which can appear on the genitals, anus, vagina, or inside the rectum.
 They can even be inside the mouth and on the lips.
 This can happen by either regular genital sexual contact, oral sex, or anal sex.
 It cannot be transmitted by touching a doorknob, a toilet seat, getting in the hot tub, sharing clothing, or silverware.

 Syphilis infections can stay unidentified for years.
 Adults can have no symptoms before the bacteria causes complications.
 The disease is spread when people are unaware that they have syphilis sores in its primary or secondary stages.

-Lesions on the mucous membranes and skin rash make up the secondary stage.
-The rash can appear on more than one spot on the body, and is not itchy.
+Lesions of the mucous membranes and skin rash make up the secondary stage.
+The rash can appear on more than one spot on the body and is not itchy.
 They appear after the chancre has finished healing.
 The rash is a series of rough, red, or reddish-brown spots that are on the palms and the soles of the feet.
-They might be very faint, or look like the rashes of other ailments.
-Accompanying symptoms include sore throat, hair loss in patches, fatigue, muscle aches, weight loss, swollen lymph nodes, and sore throat.
+They might be very faint or look like the rashes of other ailments.
+Accompanying symptoms include a sore throat, hair loss in patches, fatigue, muscle aches, weight loss, swollen lymph nodes, and sore throat.
 If the disease is not treated at this stage, it goes onto the latent, and more serious late stages.

 Latent Stage and Late Stage

 Syphilis becomes hidden when the primary and secondary symptoms disappear.
 This can persist for years, only to resurface 10 to 20 years later.
 It can damage the organs, such as the brain, heart, blood vessels, liver, joints, bones, and eyes.
 The sufferer may have trouble with coordination, numbness, fading eyesight, and memory problems.